XinYun2020/XinYun2020/README.md

 </div>

-- 📖 **Master of Data Science** at the University of Melbourne, diving into full-stack development, data science, and machine learning
-- 🎓 **Bachelor of Software Engineering (Honours)** from Monash University
-- 🌱 Lifelong learner, passionate about blending creative problem-solving with technical expertise
-- 💻 **Full Stack Developer** by profession, with a growing portfolio in data science and machine learning
-- 🎯 **Fun Facts**: I’m all about building custom keyboards, serious about darts, and a ceramic enthusiast!
-- 🎮 **Switch Gamer**: ACNH, Mario Kart 8, Zelda, Muse Dash, Jack Jeanne, Persona 5
-- 🌍 From Shanghai, now calling Melbourne home while chasing new tech adventures
+**Full Stack Developer & Data Scientist** with a growing expertise in machine learning and AI applications.
+Currently pursuing a **Master of Data Science** at the University of Melbourne, building upon a solid foundation from my **Bachelor of Software Engineering (Honours)** from Monash University.

+My professional journey combines technical development with data-driven innovation, focusing on practical applications of machine learning technologies in real-world scenarios.
+My interdisciplinary background enables me to bridge the gap between software engineering principles and advanced data analytics.

+**Research Interests:**
+* Machine Learning algorithms and applications
+* Full-stack development for data-intensive applications
+* Data visualization and interpretability

+**Technical Background:**
+* Software engineering and system architecture
+* Statistical analysis and predictive modeling
+* Web application development with modern frameworks

+Originally from Shanghai and now based in Melbourne, I bring a global perspective to technical problem-solving.
+Outside professional pursuits, I enjoy crafting custom keyboards and exploring ceramic design – creative outlets that complement my technical mindset.

+Actively seeking collaborations and opportunities to contribute to meaningful projects in the machine learning community.

 ---